 An investigation has revealed that large numbers of international students were tricked by unscrupulous recruitment agents in Canada.
 As a result, many students paid to enroll in private Canadian colleges that they did not plan to attend.
 According to reports, the recruiters falsely promised that certain classes and programs would help students obtain permanent residency.

 - Only the Canadian government is able to make or affect immigration decisions

 - Pathways to permanent residency are not easy, common, or guaranteed upon graduation from a college or university program in Canada

-- All criteria for residency must be met regardless of university credits
+- Additionally, you must meet all criteria for residency, regardless of university credits

 In return for their “help,” recruiters earned tens of thousands of dollars per student.
-Students say that they were not actually interested in or did not plan to attend these classes, they were only interested in the promise of residency outcomes upon graduation.
-At least 2,000 people were affected by the predatory recruitment strategies.
+However, the students did not plan to attend those classes.
+They said that they were only interested in the promise of residency outcomes upon graduation.
+As a result, at least 2,000 people were affected by the predatory recruitment strategies.

 Record Number of ITAs Issued for Express Entry

 Through the first half of 2019, Canada issued immigrants a total of 41,800 invitations to apply (ITAs) for permanent residence.
 This is one of highest numbers on record since Canada’s Express Entry system was first introduced in January 2015.
 Plus, industry observers believe that that number could be surpassed in the second half of the year.